 One of the more interesting announcements recently coming to the Ruby community was the release of JetBrains RubyMine IDE for Ruby and Ruby on Rails applications.
 The Ruby community is known for not typically using an integrated development environment (IDE) such as .NET or Java developers use.
 Ruby developers usually stick to plain text editors such as TextMate, Vim and Emacs.

-Ruby on Rails has done well since its introduction a few years ago but has taken some criticism for not being able to scale.
-Developers know there is always a right way and a wrong way to solve any problem and scaling Ruby on Rails is no different.
-Learn about what is being done to address Ruby on Rails and scaling to the enterprise.
+Ruby on Rails has done well since its introduction a few years ago, but criticised for not scaling.
+Developers know there are right and wrong ways to solve problems, scaling Rails is no different.

 A introduction to creating Flash charts using the FusionCharts Free from Ruby, complete with a feature comparison of other charting libraries.
 8